-FMC's financial results and, hence the return on investment for shareholders, are reflected in the high level of service performance that ALC have provided to the MOD.
+FMC's financial results and, hence the return on investment for shareholders, are reflective of the high level of service performance that ALC have provided to the MOD.
 The partnership between the MOD and ALC continues to go from strength to strength due to the specific aims of both parties wishing to ensure success for the Contract and ultimately the service provided to the soldier in the field as the end user.
-ALC will continue to build upon its success and aims to continue to be a supplier of choice for the MOD.
+ALC will continue to build upon its success and aims to continue to be a supplier of choice for the MOD and continue to meet their evolving capability requirements.